oronboni/Infra/ClusterCreationLab/ClusterCreationLab.md

 ![AzureApplicationCreateSecret1](Images/AzureApplicationCreateSecret1.png)
 ![AzureApplicationCreateSecret2](Images/AzureApplicationCreateSecret2.png)

-Give the application owner permissions on the subscription.
+Give the application `Owner` permissions on the subscription.
 Make sure you have the following properties saved:
 ```
 - Application client ID
 - Application secret